-We require you to submit an objective work plan (OWP).
+You must submit an objective work plan (OWP).
 Please refer to standard forms for the OWP form that you must use.

 The OWP is a blueprint for achieving project objectives.
 It arranges major steps based on the implementation plan and includes details like: